Shein: 2020–present

-Expansion in North America and potential NYSE debut
+Expansion in North America and potential IPO

-In 2022, Shein established a distribution center in Whitestown, Indiana and plans to open more distribution facilities in southern California and northeast US.
-In November 2022, Shein opened a new corporate office and distribution center in Markham, Ontario, which will function as Shein's main distribution hub in the Canada.
+Shein launched their marketplace, featuring third-party vendors, in Brazil and the United States in May 2022.
+In 2022, Shein established a distribution center in Whitestown, Indiana, with plans to open more distribution facilities in southern California and northeast US.
+In November 2022, Shein opened a new corporate office and distribution center in Markham, Ontario, to function as Shein's main distribution hub in Canada.
+Sales in 2022 were $23 billion.